Render a choropleth map of the US

 // src/components/CountyMap.jsconst County = ({ geoPath, feature, zoom, key, quantize, value }) => {let color = BlankColorif (value) {color = ChoroplethColors[quantize(value)]}return (<path d={geoPath(feature)} style={{ fill: color }} title={feature.id} />)}

-the color, and we give our path a title
+fill the color, and we give our path a title.

 Your browser should now show a map.